GitHubIDPTest/practice-deployments/README.md

 # practice-deployments
-Repo to practice deploying different app and services
+Repo to practice deploying different apps, services, and operators.